keircatenation/rest-tests/README.md

     'permission_callback' => __return_true,
     'args' => aray(
         'id' => array(
-            'description' => esc_html__( 'Smartsheet ID to get data from' ), 'type' => 'integer',
+            'description' => esc_html__( 'Whatever the argument is' ),
+            'type' => 'integer',
             'enum' => array(  ),
             'validate_callback' => function() {
                 // check if the argument matches what you want it to },
             'sanitize_callback' => function(){
-                // sanitize value to strip out unwanter data or transform it into a desired format }
+                // sanitize value to strip out unwanted data or transform it into a desired format }
         )
     ),